angelicagardner/dockerignore/README.md

 # A collection of `.dockerignore` templates

-This is a collection pf `.dockerignore` templates.
+This is a collection of `.dockerignore` templates.
 We use this list to make our docker image build and run faster by making image size smaller.

 To learn more about how `.dockerignore` file work and how to use them, check out